stevenmedlock/Organizer/doc/proposal.md

 ### The user will be prompted to a login screen, showing a login with facebook button.
 When logged in, the user will be prompted to the main screen showing a calendar with the "to-do" information.
 When one clicks on a specific day, the information for that day will pop up.

-### The front-end code will be HTML with CSS.
+### The front-end code will be done HTML with CSS.
 The back-end will be done with Python using PyCharm.